ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 The overall testing approach is currently based on the philosophy that

-a) testing should be fast to execture
+a) testing should be fast to execute
 b) should not require the user to download larger data volumes

-For that reason the testing is largely based on synthetic data as an input which allows to control the input and thus also expected output of a specific diagnostic.
+For that reason, the testing is largely based on synthetic data as an input which allows to control the input and thus also expected output of a specific diagnostic.

 **What is needed?**